BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking26_1-4.md

 ### Sports team
-Have you ever been part of asports team?
+Have you ever been part of a sports team?
 Is team sports popular in your culture?
 Do you like watching team games?
 Why?
 What are the differences between team sports and individual sports?